 The Sustainability Task Group oversees the evolution and implementation of a Sustainability Agenda for Bangor University, and reports to the Executive Committee.
 Specific Actions are achieved through the multifunctional Sustainability Implementation Group, supported with input from Sustainability ThinkTanks, which includes representation from the wider University population.

 Environmental Management System

 We are developing our formal Environmental Management System (EMS) to support our commitment to achieving continual environmental improvement.
 The EMS is certified to the prestigious ISO14001:2015 and Green Dragon level 5 standards, and the guide to this can be viewed in our Environmental Management Manual.

-The introduction of the new ISO 14001:2015 Environmental Standard will have implications for our Environmental Management System (EMS), and we are currently in the process of making the required transition arrangements.
-A new Campus Environmental Performance Team is being established to ensure as much engagement and inclusion as possible.
+The introduction of the new ISO 14001:2015 Environmental Standard has implications for our Environmental Management System (EMS), and we have recently finalised the required transition arrangements.
+A new Campus Environmental Performance Team has been established to ensure as much engagement and inclusion as possible.

 Further information relating to our EMS can be accessed in these pages.

 In 2016 Bangor University was ranked 38th of 150 places in the People and Planet University League earning us a “ 2:1 Degree” in their “environmental honours” awards, and this year we are in the top 3% of the world's greenest universities according to the Universitas Indonesia UI Green Metric which demonstrates that we are taking our environmental impacts very seriously indeed.